ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 However, if you're significantly advanced in your startup journey, have a founding team, and are generating revenue from your product, Antler might not be the best fit.

-By the way, if you're curious of what I am building it's a service for [online vet appointments](https://cooperpetcare.com) called Cooper Pet Care.
+By the way, if you're curious of what I am building it's a service for [online vet](https://cooperpetcare.com) called Cooper Pet Care.
 Feel free to check it out.